How to Get Rid of Bees Safely (Most People Do This Wrong)

 Bottom line: Getting rid of a few bees doesn’t remove the reason they showed up in the first place.

-How to Get Rid of Bees Without Killing Them
+How to Remove Bees Without Killing Them

 The safest approach is removal by redirection, not force.
 Bees stay where their needs are met-remove those, and they leave on their own.